circuitmamu/dd-codeigniter/README.md

 # dd-codeigniter
 this is dump and die helper for codeigniter
 Save this to **application/helpers/** .
-We shall call it "new_helper.php"
+We shall call it "dd.php"

-The first line exists to make sure the file cannot be included and ran from outside the CodeIgniter scope.
+The first line exists to make sure the file cannot be included and run from outside the CodeIgniter scope.
 Everything after this is self explanatory.

 # Using the Helper